yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

 Our implementation is based on the following framework.
+When use our github code, please cite their work as well.
 -----

 # Temporal Convolutional Networks